Community comes together for those in need over Christmas

 - Credit: Archant

-More than 100 people enjoyed Christmas dinner together at The Salvation Army Citadel in Battery Green Road.
+More than 100 people enjoyed a Christmas feast at The Salvation Army Lowestoft Citadel, on Battery Green Road.

 You may also want to watch:

 'They do such a marvellous job helping everybody and it's a lovely atmosphere - it's much better than spending Christmas alone.'